QuantEcon/lecture-source-py/source/rst/optgrowth.rst

 `interpolation.py package <https://github.com/EconForge/interpolation.py>`_
 because it comes in handy later when we want to just-in-time compile our code.

-This library can be installed with the following command in Jupyter: ``!pip install interpolation``
+This library can be installed with the following command in Jupyter: ``!pip install interpolation``.

 .. code-block:: ipython